 For more information on how a California DUI will affect your auto insurance, see our related article on Top 8 Frequently Asked Questions about California DUIs and Car Insurance.

 Like all other auto insurance policies, the costs associated with a California SR22 vary by the insurance company.
 Typically, you can expect to spend about $350 a month for the policy, depending on your personal factors (such as your driving history, age, etc.) that were mentioned above and on the specific insurance company.

-On top of that cost, you will also lose your good driver discount (assuming you had one), as California law prohibits DUI offenders from obtaining / retaining a good driver discount for ten years following the date of your DUI violation.
+On top of that cost, you will also lose your good driver discount (assuming you had one) since California law prohibits DUI offenders from obtaining / retaining a good driver discount for ten years following the date of your DUI violation.

 In addition, some insurance companies charge you between $25-$50 or more to file your SR22.
 You must also pay a $125 reissue fee to the DMV before it will reinstate your driving privilege.10